 About

-Based in Memphis, TN, Yellow Dog Records was founded in 2002 with the goal of cultivating the American musical heritage.
-The label features artists who emphasize innovative approaches to authentic American musical roots traditions — Blues, Jazz, Soul, and Americana styles.
+Yellow Dog Records was founded in 2002 in Memphis, TN, with the goal of cultivating the American musical heritage.
+The label features artists who emphasize innovative approaches to authentic American musical roots traditions — Blues, Jazz, Soul, Americana, and Folk styles.
 By providing support for recording, production, promotion and distribution, Yellow Dog Records brings this vital music to new and wider audiences.

 The name "Yellow Dog Records" is inspired by the Yellow Dog railroad and its role in American music history.